zhoukang12321/spatial_attention_kg2/README.md

-# MGL for VN
+#Utilising and Distilling Multimodal Scene Graph for
-Multimodal Graph Learning and Action Boost Memory for Visual Navigation
+Visual Navigation

 DETR pretrained file can be found in https://github.com/sx-zhang/HOZ.git